cschran/mphil-amm-practical2/README.md

 ### Analyse the properties of water
 We will now move to computing properties using the output of the performed simulations.

-1. Visualise the trajectory with `VMD`\
+1. Visualise the trajectory with `VMD` or `ase gui`\
-`vmd -e view-nice.tcl -args Nstart Nstop Nstep NAME-OF-TRAJECTORY.xyz` can be used to open the trajectory.
+`vmd -e view-nice.tcl -args Nstart Nstop Nstep NAME-OF-TRAJECTORY.xyz` can be used to open the trajectory locally on your laptop (requires VMD).
 Note that `view-nice.tcl` modifies the standard visualization and also sets the correct box size, that is not part of the xyz file format.
 It will also wrap all molecules back to the box.
 You will need to modify the parameters after `-args` to specify the start and stop frame, and how many frames should be skipped when reading the trajectory.\
 What can you learn from this visualization and what differences do you observe comparing the two different simulation setups?

+`ase gui NAME-OF-TRAJECTORY.xyz` can also be used to open the trajectory locally on your laptop (requires `ase`).\

 2. Check convergence and stability\
 By plotting the time evolution of crucial properties, such as temperature, total energy, conserved quantity, make sure that your simulations are sane.\